oncabteam/anon/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the OnCabaret Commercial License - see the [LICENSE](LICENSE) file for details.

+**⚠️ API Key Required**: This SDK requires a valid API Key from OnCabaret to function.
+[Get your API Key here](https://oncabaret.com/api-access).

 ## 🏢 About OnCabaret